 I saw Rivers up close just one time.
 We were at Yankee Stadium for an Old Timers game, standing behind the police barricades by the Stadium’s player entrance hoping to catch a glimpse of all the past and present Yankees arriving for that day’s games.
 Rivers pulled into the Yankee parking lot in a beautiful car.
 I believe it was a Mercedes.
 What I’ll never forget is how slowly the guy walked.
 I think it took him ten minutes to cover the hundred feet between the gate of the parking lot to the player’s entrance to the Stadium.
 I remember another Yankee player, I believe it was Bucky Dent, pulled into the parking lot a full five minutes after Mickey did that day and got inside the stadium before Rivers did.
 I remember wondering how any human being who moved as slow as Rivers did could possibly lead the American League in stolen bases, which Mickey had done in 1975.

 By 1979 the Yankees had grown weary of Rivers’ behavior on and off the field and they traded him to Texas to reacquire Oscar Gamble.
 I still miss the guy.
-Rivers shares his October 31st birthday with this former Yankee catcher and this former Yankee infielder.
+Rivers shares his October 31st birthday with this former Yankee catcher, this former Yankee infielder and this other former Yankee infielder.

 Born in Joliet, IL on October 29.
 1959, Jesse Barfield came to New York from Toronto in exchange for Yankee pitching prospect, Al Leiter, during the 1989 season.
 Jesse had some great years as a Blue Jay, winning two Gold Gloves and capturing the 1986 AL home run title with a career-high 40.
 He also had one of baseball’s best throwing arms.